CoderDojoTC/micropython/docs/advanced-labs/11-mpremote.md

 Here are the steps:

 1. Update the Pico with a new image
-2. Rename the image to be a file system such as '/pico' by copying the
-3. Make a /lib directory
+2. Make a /lib directory using the ```mkdir```
-4. Copy all the drivers for your projects to /lib directory
+3. Copy all the drivers for your projects to /lib directory.
+The drivers you use will be dependent on the hardware you use.
+For example if your kit has a display you might need to load the ssd1306.py display driver into the /lib directory.
-5. Copy the default startup program to the /main.py
+4. Copy the default startup program to the /main.py
-6. Have a sequence of "labs" that start with numbers such as 01_blink.py, 02_button.py etc.
+5. Have a sequence of "labs" that start with numbers such as 01_blink.py, 02_button.py etc.

 If you follow these steps, then when the students connect to the Pico using Thonny they will see all the labs in the right order from simple to the most complex.